buttheadbob/MDK-SE/The-Grid-Terminal-System.md

     ```

 * `GetBlockWithId`
     Allows you to retrieve a block by its `EntityId`.
-This is an unique id given to a block by the game, and will remain the same even if you rename the block.
+This is [a unique id](https://github.com/malware-dev/MDK-SE/wiki/The-Entity-Id) given to a block by the game, and will remain the same even if you rename the block.

 * `GetBlockGroups`
     Fetches a list of block groups, optionally filtered by a given collect predicate.